TheTrueProblematic/UploadedLife/README.md

    - `python3 -m http.server 4173`
    - `npx serve .`
 3. Visit `http://localhost:4173/` (or equivalent).
 Loading `index.html` via direct file URLs is discouraged because some browsers block audio unlock logic in `file://` contexts.
-4. To test on smaller screens, resize the browser until the mobile notice appears, then press “I have a wider screen now” to rerun the viewport heuristic without refreshing.
+4. To test portrait mode, resize the browser so the viewport is taller than wide; the layout will automatically swap to the mobile stack.
+Rotate or widen the viewport to snap back to the desktop layout without refreshing.
 Deployment to hosting providers consists of uploading this folder and pointing the root to `index.html`.
 No preprocessing is required.

 ## Testing and Verification Notes